 If you’re debating between a water softener installation versus a water filter, here is some information regarding the processes of what each actually does.
 A water softener will not give you cleaner water, but it will change the taste.
 What happens is that a water softener will attract chemicals in the water through its bed of sodium ion covered beads and exchanges the calcium and other chemicals that make water hard to the positive ions of sodium.
 Calcium is simply exchanged with salt and ultimately will not provide you with cleaner water in the end as it only exchanges compounds.

 As far as water filtration systems, there are two types that are most commonly used, an activated carbon filtration system and a reverse osmosis filtration system.
 Both reduce the chemical contaminants of your water significantly.
 An ideal complete system will use both of these filters as well as a third post-filter.
-The activated carbon system would be used as a pre-filter, here larger particles such as sediment and silt would be attracted than absorbed by the activated carbon filters.
-The elements that can cause an odor to your water, like chlorine, would also be pulled away so you can have an improved taste.
+The activated carbon system is used as a pre-filter.
+Here, larger particles such as sediment and silt are attracted than absorbed by the activated carbon filters.
+Elements that can cause an odor to your water, like chlorine, would also be pulled away so you can have an improved taste.
 The reverse osmosis water filter system would be used as a secondary filter, here we would have the water become pressurized and sent through a semipermeable membrane which catches contaminants and impurities.
 Finally, a post filter would be used as a sort of final polish of the water that has gone through the first two filters before ultimately being passed into a storage tank or entering your home.
 Although a complete water filter system would incorporate a pre, secondary, and post filter assembly line, you can employ one option if preferred.
 Reverse osmosis systems are the most widely used option if you only would like one system or filter in your home or business.

 Water usage and the knowledge surrounding it has changed in conversation over the years both nationally and globally.
 Instead of using water bottles and contributing to waste, installing a new water filter system is better for the environment and has the added bonus of being better for your costs!
 Whether you’re wanting a whole house water filter installation, reverse osmosis system installation or water softener installation we here at Plumbing 360 are equipped with the tools and processes to set you up!
 If you have any questions on which water system is right for you then feel free to give us a call!
 Our friendly staff is always ready to answer any questions you may have regarding products or options so you may feel confident in your decision!
 Drink pure water the next time you’re wanting a refreshing drink!